 Similar to the consequences in the story about Elisha, I see bears in the future of this foul-mouthed childish imp.
-One bear I see approaching is a Market less than bullish — and, another bear even more ferocious is a rate of Interest greater than zero.
+One bear I see approaching is a Market less than bullish.
+Another bear, even more ferocious, is a rate of Interest greater than zero.

-You see — I invested hundreds of hours for the benefit of this guy and his Family.
-Scattered on their little farm, there’s lots of new green paint (John Deere Green) — which can never possibly be paid for with current management practices.
+You see; I invested hundreds of hours for the benefit of this guy and his Family.
+Scattered around their little farm operation, there’s plenty of new green paint (John Deere Green) — which can never possibly be paid for with current management practices.

-So, I guided him and his wife to an understanding of Balance Sheets — using the basic Accounting Equation of Assets = Liabilities + Equity.
+So, I guided him and his wife to an understanding of Balance Sheets, by using the basic Accounting Equation of Assets = Liabilities + Equity.
 Or, another way to state the same set of facts is Assets – Liabilities = Equity. (which can be Negative)

-When the light (Truth) was shown on his misadventures (Too Much Debt), he literally hissed all around the house, as the air from his little balloon (Ego) was punctured.
+When the light (Truth) was shown on his misadventures (Too Much Debt), he literally hissed through the telephone connection, as the air from his little balloon (Ego) was punctured.

 To this day, I remain amused.